JejuSoul/OBD-PIDs-for-HKMC-EVs/README.md

 ## What hardware do I need
 Almost all users are using a Bluetooth Diagnostic Scanner connected to an android phone ot tablet running Torque Pro.
 We recommend the Konnwei KW902.
-See - http://www.mykiasoulev.com/forum/viewtopic.php?f=6&t=711
+See - [recommended obd2 adapter](http://www.mykiasoulev.com/forum/viewtopic.php?f=6&t=711)

 ## I am IOS user.
 How can I use PIDs?
 Try Engine Link and a LELink - Bluetooth Low Energy OBDII Adapter.